 Here’s a good one.
 Until or Till?
 Till or ‘til?

-After a particularly well-tilled transcript came through the UK Transcript Solutions Ltd office this week, we got into a discussion about till vs ‘til.
+After a particularly well-tilled transcript came through the Speedy Transcripts office this week, we got into a discussion about till vs ‘til.
 Till looks like a proper word, but ‘til must be valid as well, mustn’t it?
 It has an apostrophe to account for the missing letters and everything!

 A little rooting around turned up something very interesting indeed – ‘til is short for until.
 Until is long for till.
 What?